 The Men in Black franchise has always promised more than it has delivered.

 10. Spaceballs (1987)

-One of the best Sci-Fi parodies cult movies ever.
+One of the best Star Wars Sci-Fi parodies movies ever.
 One and a half-hour of pure joy and one unforgettable quote: “May the Schwartz be with you!”
-The galaxy Spaceballs suffers from a severe shortage of air.
-In order to save it, the galaxy’s president (Mel Brooks), and army commander plan to kidnap Princess Vespa (Daphne Zuniga) as a ransom.
+The galaxy Spaceballs suffer from a severe shortage of air.
+To save it, the galaxy’s president (Mel Brooks), and army commander plan to kidnap Princess Vespa (Daphne Zuniga) as a ransom.

 11. Flash Gordon (1980)